materia-dex/materiadex-com/src/pages/docs/materia/12-proposals/01-overview.md

 ## What is a proposal

-In its essence, a proposal is a smart contract that implements methods with a specific signature.
+In its essence, a proposal is a smart contract that implements methods with specific signatures.
 If the proposal expresses a functionality that can be enabled or disabled then it must implement two methods:

 ```solidity